Employer Payroll Taxes

 Federal Unemployment Tax

 The Federal Unemployment Tax Act (FUTA) requires employers to pay unemployment taxes.
 This tax funds unemployment programs that financially assist individuals who are out of work.
-Employers pay 6% of the first $7,000 paid to each employee annually.
+Employers pay 6% of the first $7,000 paid annually to each employee.
 Certain state rules and credits may apply.

 State Unemployment Tax

 The State Unemployment Tax Act (SUTA) requires employers to contribute to state unemployment benefits.
 This is typically an employer-only payroll deduction, but some states require employees to contribute.
-Review your state’s Department of Labor guidelines to find the most current rates and regulations.
+We recommend reviewing your state’s Department of Labor guidelines to find the most current rates and regulations.

 What Is FICA?